criwebtools/clipboard-paster/README.md

 2. If the full-width notes field is selected in the EM settings, fuill-width containers are injected *below* each notes field, and the textarea input controls are relocated to them.

-3. If either of the full-width view options is selected in the EM settings, a 'mutation monitor' process is launched.
+3. A 'mutation monitor' process is launched.
 The mutation monitor reacts to newly-rendered inline images, and fields that have been newly hidden or displayed via branching rules.
 The interval between mutation checks is 100ms.

 ## When the 'paste image' link is clicked ##